marcduiker/azure-functions-university/lessons/queue.md

 }
 ```

-1. > 🔎 __Observation__ The `QueueTrigger` indicates this function will be triggered based on queue messages.
+1. > 🔎 **Observation** - The `QueueTrigger` indicates this function will be triggered based on queue messages.
 The first parameter in this attribute is the name of the queue, `myqueue-items`.
 The `Connection` parameter contains the name of the application setting which contains the connection string.
 In this case a setting called `azfuncstor_STORAGE` should be present in the `local.settings.json`.

-2. > 🔎 __Observation__ The queue message itself, named `myQueueItem`, is read as a string and outputted to the log inside the method.
+2. > 🔎 **Observation** - The queue message itself, named `myQueueItem`, is read as a string and outputted to the log inside the method.

 3. Build and run the Function App.

 4. The function will only be triggered when a message is put on the `myqueue-items` queue.
 Use the Azure Storage Explorer to add a message to this queue.

-5. ❔ __Question__ - Is the function triggered once you've put a message on the queue?
+5. ❔ **Question** - Is the function triggered once you've put a message on the queue?
 How can you determine this?

 ## 7.3.
 Change the Queue triggered function